-2008 "DA ead values from a DATA statement and assign them to variables.
-(Se TA Statement,'' Section 7.29.)
-A R mer one and narks EAD statement must always be used in conjunction with a DATA state at.
-READ statements assign variables to DATA statement values on -to-one basis.
-READ statement variables may be numeric or string the values read must agree with the variable types specified.
-If the not agree, a "Syntax error" will result. will sam exc data few RE/ ngle READ statement may access one or more DATA statements (the be accessed in order), or several READ statements may access the DATA statement.
-If the number of variables in < list of variables are edsented the number of elements in the DATA statement(s), an "Out of error message is printed.
-If the number of variables specified er than the number of elements in the DATA statement(s), subsequent AD statements will begin reading data at the first unread element.
-The are no subsequent READ statements, the extra data is ignored. eread DATA statements from the start, use the RESTORE stateme RESTORE Statement, Section 7.137) Exa imple 1 90 F OR I = 1 TO 10 READ A(I) NEXT I 110 DATA 3.08,5.19,3.12,3.98,4.24 DATA 5.08,5.55,4.00,3.16,3.37
+To read values from a DATA statement and assign them to variables.
+(See "DATA Statement," Section 7.29.)

+A READ statement must always be used in conjunction with a DATA statement.
+READ statements assign variables to DATA statement values on a one-to-one basis.
+READ statement variables may be numeric or string, and the values read must agree with the variable types specified.
+If they do not agree, a "Syntax error" will result.

+A single READ statement may access one or more DATA statements (they will be accessed in order), or several READ statements may access the same DATA statement.
+If the number of variables in list of variables exceeds the number of elements in the DATA statement(s), an "Out of data" error message is printed.
+If the number of variables specified is fewer than the number of elements in the DATA statement(s), subsequent READ statements will begin reading data at the first unread element.
+If there are no subsequent READ statements, the extra data is ignored.

+To reread DATA statements from the start, use the RESTORE statement (see RESTORE Statement, Section 7.137)